 Here’s how I do it…

-I wash and dry our pillows and comforters right here at home by throwing a few tennis balls in the washer and dryer so the items don’t get lumpy.
+I wash and dry our down pillows and comforters at home by throwing a few tennis balls in the washer and dryer so the items don’t get lumpy.

 Clothes and Coats:

-I also never put these items in the dryer, but rather lay them flat on a drying rack.
+- Hang items or lay them flat to dry on a drying rack.

 Rugs:

-Here’s another post on how I cleaned a larger shag rug at home.
+Here’s how I cleaned a larger shag rug at home.

 - My Thoughts On Washing Whites